vexparadox/IMenet/README.md

-# IM system
+# IMenet
 This is a micro instant messaging system, there's a server and client side.
 Users can have a custom Username and talk to others on the same server.

-Blog post coming soon.
+**This project was started in University over 6 years ago and I updating for the sake of curiosity.**

 ## Requirements & Setup
 If you're compiling from scratch you'll need the Enet library to be linked, http://enet.bespin.org.
 On Linux and OSX it's a simple make install process, it's also available on HomeBrew `brew install enet`.

 If you're using the pre-compiled OSX Standalone, skip to the second step

-* To build on OSX (standalone included) and Linux use the makefile provided.
+* To build on OSX and Linux use the makefile provided.

-* Start using `./output ip port` or `./OSXStandaloneClient ip port` if you're using the precompiled standalone
+* Start using `./output ip port`

 * Make sure the server has started before the client.